Register a death

 There is no charge for these documents.

-If the death happens outside Scotland
+If the death happens outside of the UK

 You must register the death according to the laws of the country where the person died.

 Once you get a death certificate, you can use it in the UK if you need to confirm the person has died.
 For example with a bank or a funeral director.
-You may need to get a certified translation of the death certificate if it's not in English.

 Find out more about how to register a death overseas.